technoeleganceteam/kanban_on_rails/README.md

 ```
 After installation packages listed above you should clone this github repository to your computer and run ```bundle install``` at the root of the project directory.
 Create file ```config/settings.local.yml``` with your local settings and run ```rake db:migrate```
 ### How to deploy to your server
 Easiest way is to clone this repository to your computer, check that your server meets dependencies listed above and run ```cap deploy production``` from your computer.
-You can also create Github or Bitbucket Oauth app and specify it credentials in omniauth section in ```config/settings.local.yml``` on your server.
+You can also create Github, Bitbucket or Gitlab Oauth app and specify it credentials in omniauth section in ```config/settings.local.yml``` on your server.
+### Hot to integrate with your own Gitlab server
+If you'd like to integrate with your own Gitlab server, first you must deploy this service to your server too and then you must specify Settings.omniauth.gitlab.client_options of gitlab service.
+It contains 3 keys: site(url of your gitlab service), authorize_url(usually '/oauth/authorize') and token_url(usually '/oauth/token').
+After this you could sign in with your Gitlab service and use your own Gitlab service api to sync your projects.
 ### How to run test suite
 After local installation you can run specs with command ```rake spec```
 ### How to contribute